 - Convertible class and Region scope EC2 recommendations

-- Savings Comparison Matrix shows the 8 ways to buy EC2 RIs: compare the savings side-by-side and select your preferred combination to generate a recommended purchase plan
+- The Savings Comparison Matrix shows the 8 ways to buy EC2 RIs: compare the savings side by side and select your preferred combination to generate a recommended purchase plan

-- New Analytics home page lets you explore 60 new Cloudability reports to help you get started faster and generate new insights.
+- The new Analytics home page lets you explore 60 new Cloudability reports to help you get started faster and to generate new insights.
 We also added 3 new custom Cloudability dimensions: Lease Type, Usage Family, and Service Name.